Daniel Johns: Solo career (2013–present)

 In November 2013, it was reported by various media outlets that Johns was in the process of working on a solo album due for release sometime in 2014.
 His manager John Watson was quoted as saying: "it's looking extremely likely that it'll be out next year."

 For the 40th birthday of the Triple J radio station, Beat the Drum, held at The Domain, Sydney, on 16 January 2015, Johns performed a piano version of Nirvana's "Smells Like Teen Spirit".

 Johns debuted a new song as a solo artist on 29 January 2015 on Triple J. Titled "Aerial Love", Peter Vincent, National Music Editor of The Sydney Morning Herald, described the song as "sexy" and "soulful".
 "Aerial Love" debuted at No. 50 on the Australian Singles Chart, later peaking at No. 21.
 Johns released his fifteen-track debut album as a solo artist on 22 May 2015, entitled Talk.
 The record features multilayered arrangements of R&B, soul, synthpop, and electronic melodies.
 Talk peaked at No. 2 on the ARIA Albums Chart in Australia within the first two weeks of its release.
-The album also achieved some unexpected success in other parts of the world, coming in at No. 1 on the Slovakian iTunes albums chart shortly after release.
+The album also achieved some unexpected success in other parts of the world, coming in at No. 1 on the Slovak iTunes albums chart shortly after release.